 While this last isn’t usually true of all sonkers, it seems to be a uniquely sonker Thing:

-- the filling can be made of sweet potatoes.
-(At least I’ve never heard of a sweet potato cobbler or crumble.)
+- the filling is often made from sweet potato.
+I’m pretty sure this is true only of sonker, or at least I’ve never heard of a sweet potato cobbler or crumble.

 Milk Dip?
 Huh?